nslabspl/storybook/docs/addons/addon-catalog.md

 title: 'Add to the addon catalog'
 ---

-Storybook addons are listed in the [catalog](https://storybook.js.org/addons/) and distributed via npm.
+Storybook addons are listed in the [catalog](https://storybook.js.org/addons/) and distributed via `npm`.
 The catalog is populated by querying npm's registry for Storybook-specific metadata in `package.json`.

 Add your addon to the catalog by publishing a npm package that follows these requirements:

 - `package.json` with [module information](./writing-addons.md#get-started) and [addon metadata](#addon-metadata)
 - `README.md` file with installation and configuration instructions
-- `/dist` directory containing transpiled ES5 code
+- `/dist` directory containing *transpiled* ES5 code
-- `preset.js` file written as an ES5 module at the root level
+- `preset.js` file written as *ES5 module* located *at the root level* of directory structure.

 <div class="aside">
 Get a refresher on how to [write a Storybook addon](./writing-addons.md).
 </div>

-## Addon metadata
+# Addon metadata

 We rely on metadata to organize your addon in the catalog.
 You must add the <code>storybook-addons</code> as the first keyword, followed by your addon's category.
 Additional keywords will be used in search and as tags.